-Carrying on the fortune-making Carry On tradition with a broad, farcical and sometimes near-the-knuckle look at the conventional spook thriller as the team tackle a blood-curdling missing persons investigation.
+The fortune-making Carry On team spoof Hammer Studios with a broad, farcical and sometimes near-the-knuckle look at the conventional spook thriller.

-When his girl-friend Doris disappears under mysterious circumstances from the forest clearing in which they have been dallying, Albert Potter reports the matter to Detective Sergeant Bung and his assistant, Slobotham.
+When his girl-friend Doris disappears under mysterious circumstances from the forest clearing in which they have been dallying, Albert Potter reports the matter to Detective Sergeant Bung (Harry H Corbett) and his assistant, Slobotham (Peter Butterworth).

-Investigating several similar disappearances, Bung and Slobotham find a house near the clearing but are unsuspicious of its very suspect owners, Dr Watt and his vampirish sister, Valeria.
+Investigating several similar disappearances, Bung and Slobotham find a house near the clearing but are unsuspicious of its very suspect owners, Dr Watt (Kenneth Williams) and his vampirish sister, Valeria (Fenella Fielding).

-Bung (Harry H Corbett) is led into the strange world of the mysterious Dr Watt (Kenneth Williams), the dead doctor who is periodically electrically revived to help Valeria (Fenella Fielding) in the stealing of another woman to wax down and sell as a dummy.
+Bung is led into the strange world of the mysterious Dr Watt, the dead doctor who is periodically electrically revived to help Valeria in the stealing of another woman to wax down and sell as a dummy.

 The actual stealer is their machine-made creation, Oddbodd Monster (Tom Clegg).

 The reluctant Bung sets about investigating, and finds a seven-foot-tall monster, an angry Mummy, and Kenneth Williams’ nasal cry of “Frying tonight!”.